thosgood/this-weeks-finds/markdown/101-151/week121.md

 monoidal categories, available at [math.AT/9808082](http://arxiv.org/abs/math.AT/9808082).

-Anyway, in addition to explaining the relationship between n-category theory and homotopy theory, Dolan's and my paper discusses iterated categorifications of the very simplest algebraic structures: the natural numbers and the integers.
+Anyway, in addition to explaining the relationship between $n$-category theory and homotopy theory, Dolan's and my paper discusses iterated categorifications of the very simplest algebraic structures: the natural numbers and the integers.
 The natural numbers are the free monoid on one